CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	![](../Images/MS-102-image-3.png)

-1. In the **Organization information** pane that appears, enter the following information:
+1. In the **Organization information** pane that appears, enter the following information: (READ ONLY)

     - Name: **Adatum Corporation (1)**